 Parsley tea acts as a natural diuretic, meaning it can help to flush out excess sodium and water from your body.
 This helps flush out bad bacteria from your urinary tract, and it’s also rich in vitamin C and antioxidants which can help your body recover from the symptoms of a UTI.

-Parsley tea is sold as tea bags, but you can also make it from fresh parsley by steeping them in hot water.
+Parsley tea is sold as tea bags, but you can also make it from fresh parsley by steeping it in hot water.

 4. Chamomile Tea